munamoha/dotfiles/README.md

 ## packages required for these dotfiles
 > [!NOTE]
-> for i3 packages, if on EndeavourOS, when running ```eos-packagelist --install "i3-Window-Manager"``` to install i3, i3-wm, i3blocks, i3locks and i3status, rofi, lightdm (if u use it, this one uses SDDM), mpv, feh, dunst, rofi, thunar, etc are included. however, there are still important other packages to install.
+> for i3 packages, if on EndeavourOS, when running ```eos-packagelist --install "i3-Window-Manager"``` to install i3, i3-wm, i3blocks, i3locks and i3status, rofi, lightdm (if u use it, this one uses SDDM), mpv, feh, dunst, rofi, thunar, etc are included. however, there are still important other packages and scripts to install.
 I will list the ones I use here

 - i3-wm
 - libpulse